News

 • Covenant ERC, Singapore and her Kolkata, India mission work:

-• The latest issue of Salt Shakers is available - May 2024#72, the second of this year!
+• A last issue of Salt Shakers is available - August2024, #73, the third of 2024!
 Once again you will find a variety of articles on timely subjects in this issue!
 Written especially for young people and young adults, SS is edifying for all adults!

 • Covenant PRC, N. Ireland: